Vital Kats: Club career

-In 2015, she briefly played with ProStars FC in League1 Ontario.
+In 2015, she briefly played with ProStars FC in League1 Ontario, with whom she scored 3 goals.

 In 2016, she played with Aurora United FC in League1 Ontario, making two appearances.
 She scored two goals in her debut on August 13 against Durham United FA.
 She was a finalist for the Goal of the Year award.

 In 2018 and 2019, she played with DeRo United FC.
 She scored her first goal for DeRo United in a League Cup victory on June 24 against North Mississauga SC.
 She scored her first league goal on July 8 against Toronto Azzurri Blizzard.

 In August 2021, Kats signed her first professional contract with Scottish Women's Premier League side Glasgow City F.C.
 She scored her first goal for the club on August 18, 2021 during a 2021–22 UEFA Women's Champions League qualifying match against Maltese club Birkirkara.
 She departed the club after the season.

 In July 2022, she joined Portuguese club S.C.
 Braga in the Campeonato Nacional Feminino.
 She made her debut for Braga in the Supertaça de Portugal semi-finals against Benfica on 10 August, coming on as a substitute.

+In 2023, she joined Kiryat Gat in the Israeli Ligat Nashim.

+In September 2024, she joined 1.
+FSV Mainz 05 in the German third tier Frauen-Regionalliga on a one-year contract.
+On 17 November, she scored four goals in a 13-0 victory over SV Dirmingen.
+In July 2025, after helping the side earn promotion to the second tier 2.
+Frauen-Bundesliga, she extended her contract for an additional season.